Tensor products of Leibniz bimodules and Grothendieck rings: Grothendieck rings

-Next, we prove that the Grothendieck ring $\K^\bi(\lf)$ of a Leibniz algebra $\lf$ quite often is not associative.
-For this we need the following result that should be well-known but for which we could not find a reference.
+as unital commutative rings, where $\fbb^+$ denotes the additive group of $\fbb$ and the number of factors $\fbb^+$ in each of the group rings is $\dim_\fbb\lf_{\lie}/[\lf_{\lie},\lf_{\lie}]$. \end{corollary} Next, we prove that the Grothendieck ring $\K^{\bi}(\lf)$ of a~Leibniz algebra $\lf$ quite often is not associative.
+For this we need the following result that should be well-known but for which we could not find a~reference. \begin{lemma} Every non-zero finite-dimensional Lie algebra has a~finite-dimensional non-trivial irreducible module. \end{lemma}